danaghafour/portfolio/README.md

 - **Summary**: The fourth seminar was about implementing exception handling and using design patterns to improve the system's architecture and design.
 - **Skills Developed**: Applying design patterns for problem-solving, implementing exception handling for reliability, and improve software quality and functionality.

-Each seminar was designed to build on the knowledge from the previous ones, culminating in a comprehensive understanding of object-oriented program development, from analysis through implementation and refinement.
+Every seminar was created with the intention of building on the information covered in the previous ones, leading to a full comprehension of the development of object-oriented programs, from analysis to implementation and refinement.

 ## [ID1018 Programming I Assignments](https://github.com/danaghafour/ID1018)